Documentation

 Password Vault

 The Vault is a Pro-only encrypted credential manager.
 All entries are encrypted with AES-256 before storage β€” we cannot read your contents.
-Beyond passwords, you can store PINs, API keys, access tokens, and any other sensitive credential you need to keep secure in one place.
+Beyond passwords, you can store PINs, API keys, access tokens, bearer tokens, and private notes β€” including security question answers, recovery codes, 2FA backup codes, or any sensitive text you need to keep secure in one place.

 • Password strength analysis: every stored password scored and colour-coded by strength